-- A new public street from Manor Road to Chevy Chase Lake Drive that links beneath the elevated section of the Purple Line and Capital Crescent Trail.
-The final location will be determined during the development review process for affected properties and its full measure will not be realized until after the Purple Line has been constructed. - This street may be implemented as a private street subject to the following conditions: - Public easements must be granted for the roadway and be reviewed and approved by the Maryland-National Capital Park and Planning Commission (M-NCPPC) and the Montgomery County Department of Transportation (MCDOT) for connectivity and consistency with the Sector Plan prior to acceptance of the easement.
+A new public street from Manor Road to Chevy Chase Lake Drive that links beneath the elevated section of the Purple Line and Capital Crescent Trail.
+The final location will be determined during the development review process for affected properties and its full measure will not be realized until after the Purple Line has been constructed.
+The final design of the supporting structure for this elevated section should accommodate the recommended right of way in a safe and inviting fashion.

+This street may be implemented as a private street subject to the following conditions:

-- The design of the road must follow or improve upon the corresponding Road Code standard for a similar public road, unless approved by MCDOT and the Planning Board at the subdivision review stage, or otherwise specified in the Plan. - Installation of any public utilities must be permitted within such easement. - The road must not be closed for any reason, unless approved by MCDOT. - Approval from the Department of Fire and Rescue Services must be obtained for purpose of fire access. - The public easement may be volumetric to accommodate uses above or below the designated easement area. - The County may require the applicants to install appropriate traffic control devices within the public easement, and the easement must grant the right to the County to construct and install such devices. - Maintenance and liability agreements will be required for each easement area.
+- Public easements must be granted for the roadway and be reviewed and approved by the Maryland-National Capital Park and Planning Commission (M-NCPPC) and the Montgomery County Department of Transportation (MCDOT) for connectivity and consistency with the Sector Plan prior to acceptance of the easement. - The design of the road must follow or improve upon the corresponding Road Code standard for a similar public road, unless approved by MCDOT and the Planning Board at the subdivision review stage or otherwise specified in the Plan. - Installation of any public utilities must be permitted within such easement. - The road must not be closed for any reason unless approved by MCDOT. - Approval from the Department of Fire and Rescue Services must be obtained for purpose of fire access. - The public easement may be volumetric to accommodate uses above or below the designated easement area. - The County may require the applicants to install appropriate traffic control devices within the public easement, and the easement must grant the right to the County to construct and install such devices. - Maintenance and liability agreements will be required for each easement area.
 These agreements must identify the applicants' responsibility to maintain all of the improvements within their easement area in good fashion and in accordance with applicable laws and regulations. - As properties along Connecticut Avenue redevelop, consolidate and minimize the number and width of driveways, whenever possible. - Support intersection improvements at the Connecticut Avenue and Jones Bridge Road/Kensington Parkway intersection that are related to the BRAC initiative. - To provide safe pedestrian and bike crossing on East West Highway, study improvements for the Brookville Road and East West Highway intersection.

-Table 2 Street and Highway Classifications roadway facility master plan of highways number limits minimum r.o.w.1 (feet) number of lanes target speed design standard3 Connecticut Ave (MD 185) M-7 Jones Bridge Rd to East West Hwy 120 6 Lane divided 35 2008.01 Modified East West Hwy (MD 410) M-20 Connecticut Ave to Jones Mill Rd 120 4 35 2008.01 Modified Jones Bridge Rd A-65 Rockville Pike to Connecticut Ave 80 4 35 2004.01 Modified Jones Bridge Rd P-7 Connecticut Ave to Jones Mill Rd 70 2 25 2003.11 Modified Jones Mill Rd P-8 Jones Bridge Rd to East West Hwy 70 2 25 2003.10 Modified Manor Road P-14 Connecticut Ave to Jones Bridge Rd 70 2 25 2003.11 Modified CCL East - New Street B-1 Chevy Chase Lake Dr to Manor Rd 60 2 25 2005.01 Modified
+Table 2 Street and Highway Classifications

+roadway facility master plan of highways number limits minimum r.o.w.
+1 (feet) number of lanes 2 target speed design standard 3 Connecticut Ave (MD 185) M-7 Jones Bridge Rd to East West Hwy 120 4 6 Lane divided5 35 2008.01 Modified East West Hwy (MD 410) M-20 Connecticut Ave to Jones Mill Rd 120 4 35 2008.01 Modified Jones Bridge Rd A-65 Rockville Pike to Connecticut Ave 80 4 35 2004.01 Modified Jones Bridge Rd ones Bridge Rd P-7 Rd 70 2 25 2003.11 Modified Jones Mill Rd P-8 Jones Bridge Rd to East West Hwy 70 2 25 2003.10 Modified Manor Road P-14 Connecticut Ave to Jones Bridge Rd 70 2 25 2003.11 Modified CCL East - New Street B-1 Chevy Chase Lake Dr to Manor Rd 60 2 25 2005.01 Modified